MicrosoftDocs/win32/desktop-src/Controls/hdm-ordertoindex.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # HDM\_ORDERTOINDEX message

 Retrieves an index value for an item based on its order in the header control.
-You can send this message explicitly or use the [**Header\_OrderToIndex**](header-ordertoindex.md) macro.
+You can send this message explicitly or use the [**Header\_OrderToIndex**](/windows/win32/Commctrl/nf-commctrl-header_ordertoindex?branch=master) macro.

 ## Parameters